defensible space

 Defensible Space Inspections

-• Truckee Fire offers free defensible space inspections to residents looking to learn about and improve defensible space around their properties.
+• Truckee Fire offers free & educational defensible space inspections to residents looking to learn about and improve defensible space around their properties.
 Schedule an inspection and a Truckee Fire Inspector will meet onsite at your home or vacant lot.